stronnag/mwptools/README.md

 ## Overview

-This is the implementation of mwp using Gtk4 / libshumate..
+This is the (re)implementation of mwp using Gtk4 / libshumate..

 See the [migration guide](https://github.com/stronnag/mwptools/blob/master/docs/images/mwp4.png) for dependencies (and migration from the legacy version).